Ccallahan-019/PSU-CoE-Rework/README.md

 ## Progress Report

 - Navigation has been overhauled.
 Each dropdown menu found in the header has been condensed to include only the categories used in the corresponding tabs of the current CoE website
 (excluding quick links).
-Current plans include a seperate page for each category, rather than a header that includes over 130 tabs (some of which are repeated multiple times).
+Current plans include a seperate page for each category.
 A dedicated side bar has been added; this is now where the search bar and quick links can be found.
 A **Hotline** button has been put in place of the **Directory** button, which has been moved into the quick links.
 - Various cosmetic changes have been implemented, including but not limited to:
-  - Placeholder text in the search bar has been changed (Enhanced By Google seems a bit outdated)
+  - Placeholder text in the search bar has been changed
   - The **Give Now** button now reads **Donate** (Give Now reads as mildly demanding.
 Just a personal take)
   - There is now an **I Engineer** title in the I Engineer section of content.
-Dedicating an entire section to a topic with the only direct reference to said topic being a button at the bottom seems like an oversight.
-  - The large and unnecessary blank side margins have been removed.
+  - The blank side margins have been removed.
-- Responsiveness has been drastically improved
+- Responsiveness has been drastically improved.
 - All links are active, but internal links all route to a **Page Under Construction** placeholder page.
 This will be replaced with legitimate content as new pages are added.
 - Work on additional pages will start once the remaining content from the landing page is ported over.

 ## Sources

-This site is a redesigned version of the Penn State University College of Engineering Website, and therefore, all content (including text, images, and video files) was sourced from the current College of Engineering website, which can be found at https://www.engr.psu.edu/.
+- This site is a redesigned version of the Penn State University College of Engineering Website, and therefore, all content (including text, images, and video files) was sourced from the current College of Engineering website, which can be found at https://www.engr.psu.edu.
+- Due to the fact that this project is development and stack oriented (rather than design oriented) in nature, some stylistic aspects have been sourced from the Penn State
+University landing page, which can be found at https://psu.edu, and used as a basis for the CSS implemented in this project.
+This is also an effort to show how the current CoE website could be converted to implement design choices used by the main Penn State web brand. ***Note: This is reference to stylistic choices, not the code used in the landing page itself.***

 ## License